featanonymiccv2023/FeatEnHancer/README.md

 sh test_exdark.sh
 ```

-### DARK FACE
+### Face Detection on DARK FACE

-Create a new folder named "darkface" in the "data" folder.
+* Create a new folder named "darkface" in the "data" folder.

-Download the [DARK FACE](https://flyywh.github.io/CVPRW2019LowLight/) dataset and copy the images into "data/darkface/".
+* Download the [DARK FACE](https://flyywh.github.io/CVPRW2019LowLight/) dataset and copy the images into "data/darkface/".

-Download the coco [pre-trained-weights](https://drive.google.com/file/d/1Epx1e7Xg9XQYsGmocBMlBHvZq5MtR4kr/view) and place it in the "checkpoint/" folder.
+* For training, download the coco [pre-trained-weights](https://drive.google.com/file/d/1Epx1e7Xg9XQYsGmocBMlBHvZq5MtR4kr/view) and place it in the "checkpoint/" folder.
+These weights are provided by the [Featurized Query R-CNN](https://github.com/hustvl/Featurized-QueryRCNN).

-Download the [darkface-checkpoint](https://drive.google.com/file/d/1V58MSf9JO92BQNS2CIvwC-b26O2Ybpcr/view) file and place it in the "checkpoint/" folder.
+* For evaluation, download the [darkface-checkpoint](https://drive.google.com/file/d/1V58MSf9JO92BQNS2CIvwC-b26O2Ybpcr/view) file and place it in the "checkpoint/" folder.

 Run the darkface training script as below